 Fall is the best season to visit Banff.
 The weather is pleasant, with temperatures neither too hot nor too cold.
-There's still plenty of sunshine to highlight the landscapes.
+There's still plenty of sunny days to take in the spectacular scenery.
 You can enjoy the striking colours of fall foliage.
 Hiking, biking, boating and other activities are still available.
 Plus, there are fewer people to disturb the tranquility and push up prices.

-In general, early spring is the worst season to go to Banff.
-The weather is still cold and unpredictable.
+If there is one, early spring is the worst season to go to Banff.
+The weather can be cooler and unpredictable.
 Winter activities are largely wrapped up.
-And it's still too early to enjoy the activities associated with later spring and summer.
+And it's still too early to enjoy some of the activities associated with later spring and summer.

 Many people wonder if it is better to visit Banff in summer or winter.
 It depends on what you want to do.
 If sightseeing, hiking, biking and watersports are high on your list, these are the top summer activities in the Canadian Rockies.
 If you're dreaming of snow-covered landscapes and days out on the slopes, winter would be a better season to visit Banff.